monsoonmaelstrom/book2/book2.md

 ----

 We spend a few hours circling around the city, going over rooftops and through buildings.
-Sometimes just standing inside an entry way for ten or fifteen minutes at a stretch.
+Sometimes merely standing inside an entry way for ten or fifteen minutes at a stretch.
 We separate and come back together a few times, and as far as any of us can tell, no one is following us.

 Eventually we meet back up with the others, who left Gavin waiting to tell us that they relocated to a twenty-four hour cafe several blocks away.